Seronsecurity/advmlthreatmatrix/readme.md

 This threat matrix came out of partnership with 12 industry and academic research groups with the goal of empowering security analysts to orient themselves to these new and upcoming threats. **The framework is seeded with a curated set of vulnerabilities and adversary behaviors that Microsoft and MITRE have vetted to be effective against production ML systems.** We used ATT&CK as a template since security analysts are already familiar with using this type of matrix.

-We recommend digging into [Adversarial ML Threat Matrix](/pages/adversarial-ml-threat-matrix.md) next
+We recommend digging into [Adversarial ML Threat Matrix](/pages/adversarial-ml-threat-matrix.md) next.